WE USE SENIOR TALENT TO DRIVE RESULTS THAT HAVE IMPACT.

-Andy Hardie-Brown is the co-architect of one of the fastest growing global public relations and public affairs agencies.
+Andy Hardie-Brown is the co-architect of one of the fastest growing global communications agencies anywhere on the planet.
 His background in building fast-growth, entrepreneurial companies – and 35 years of senior-level management experience in marketing services firms – has helped Allison+Partners gain recognition as a compelling alternative to the large, multinational-owned players.

 Today the agency is recognized as a worldwide business partner that is uniquely suited to respond to client needs at the pace which dynamic marketplaces demand.
-Under his strategic approach to M&A and talent acquisition, Allison+Partners has grown to twenty-six offices within the past fifteen years.
-As a result, his vision of creating a world-class communications firm that addresses the need for a vibrant alternative to the monolithic, multinational-owned PR and PA agencies and small, single geography firms has become a reality.
+Under his strategic approach to M&A and talent acquisition, Allison+Partners has grown to thirty offices within the past seventeen years.
+As a result, his vision of creating a world-class communications firm that addresses the need for a vibrant alternative to the monolithic, multinational-owned PR and advertising agencies and small, single geography firms has become a reality.

 Scott is a co-founder of the agency and leads Allison+Partners’ Social Impact group.
 He developed the agency’s proprietary Corporate Socialanthropy™ process, which helps corporations identify social impact partners and builds the foundation for long-term campaigns that incorporate employee recruitment and retention programs, internal and external communications, and cause-related marketing strategies.